oliviergimenez/poaching_occupancy/README.md

-This repo contains data and codes associated with a submitted paper on inferring wildlife poaching in Southeast Asia with multispecies dynamic occupancy models and hidden Markov models
+## Inferring wildlife poaching in Southeast Asia with multispecies dynamic occupancy models and hidden Markov models.
+Lucile Marescot and Olivier Gimenez, December 31, 2018.

-## Multispecies dynamic site-occupancy models

-Here we present the two-species dynamic occupancy model formulated mathematically by MacKenzie et al. 2006 (see Table 8.7 page 245) which we formulate as a hidden Markov model (HMM) and implement in R.
+This repo contains data and codes associated with a submitted paper on inferring wildlife poaching in Southeast Asia with multispecies dynamic occupancy models and hidden Markov models.
+Here we present the two-species dynamic occupancy model introduced by MacKenzie et al. (2006) (see Table 8.7 page 245) which we formulate as a hidden Markov model (HMM) and implement in R.

 ### 1. Case study of poacher and wildlife interactions in Cambodia